 Their retirement speeches had geographic similarities.
 General Douglas MacArthur’s speech was to a joint session of Congress in the Capital.
 And the General McChrystal speech was at a military review in Fort McNair, Washington D.C.

 MacArthur’s speech to Congress is remembered for the line:

 “And like the old soldier in that ballad, I now close my military career and just fade away, an old soldier who tried to do his duty as God gave him the sight to see that duty.”

 And General McChrystal’s best line from his 18 minute speech last week?

 “I have stories on all of you, photos on many, and I know a Rolling Stone reporter.”

-A great humorous line that worked hard at the beginning of his wistful speech that paid full compliments to his troops, colleagues, family and political masters.
+A great humorous line that worked hard at the beginning of this wistful McChrystal speech that paid full compliments to his troops, colleagues, family and political masters.
 Full of humour, much of it self-deprecating, the General’s speech showed his class at his final military review.